Antony Lerman: New antisemitism

-Anti-Muslim sentiment
+Commentary on anti-Muslim sentiment

 Lerman sees links between the Israeli far-right and Islamophobic groups in Europe such as Geert Wilders and his anti-Islam Party for Freedom.
 Wilders and leaders of four other far-right parties have visited Israel, despite their antisemitic roots.
 Lerman has commented that since 9/11, Israel has sought to identify itself with the US as a "fellow victim of Islamist terror".
 As Al Qaeda demonised America and Israel, the "Zionist right" began to argue a "new antisemitism" was a rising threat, thus recasting antisemitism as principally anti-Israel rhetoric from Muslim groups.

 On gauging the threat of antisemitism, Lerman quoted Rabbi David Goldberg: "at the present time, it is far easier and safer to be a Jew than a Muslim, a black person or an east European asylum seeker."
 Lerman criticised an attack by The Jewish Chronicle on the Pears Foundation accusing them of "blindness towards jihadi propagandists".
 He considered obsessiveness against attempts to open a dialogue with Hamas as "actively encouraging their racism, antisemitism and terrorism", and regarded it as a generalised anti-Muslim discourse.

 The Making and Unmaking of a Zionist

-In his 2012 book, The Making and Unmaking of a Zionist, Lerman analyses his positions over five decades, from early Zionist idealism to criticism of Zionism.
+In his 2012 book, The Making and Unmaking of a Zionist, Lerman analyzes his positions over five decades, from early Zionist idealism to criticism of Zionism.
 He is not an 'anti-Zionist'.
 He argues that Zionism is a "done deal", like the French Revolution, something that occurred in the past.
 He contends that self-identifying Zionists in the diaspora are complicit in supporting an unjust occupation, and argues Israel must abrogate the Law of Return, change its Jewish character, and become a binational state for Jews and Palestinians.
 The diaspora must choose between universal values and multiculturalism, and Jewish exclusivity.

 In an op-ed for The New York Times after the 2014 Gaza Strip war, Lerman concluded that, “The only Zionism of any consequence today is xenophobic and exclusionary, a Jewish ethno-nationalism inspired by religious messianism.
 It is carrying out an open-ended project of national self-realization to be achieved through colonization and purification of the tribe.”